matus-barta/personal-web/src/routes/blog/development-of-personal-web-with-svelte-and-tailwind.md

 ---
 title: Development of personal web with SvelteKit and Tailwind
-date: '2022-2-28'
+date: '2022-9-27'
-excerpt: My development experience with SvelteKit and Tailwind CSS integration and usefulness of Typescript in frontend project.
+excerpt: My development experience and how-to with SvelteKit and Tailwind CSS integration and usefulness of Typescript in frontend project.
 img: /media/blog/development-of-personal-web-with-svelte-and-tailwind/1.jpg
 img_transparent: false
 ---